Tops Tips: 10 ways to organise your home

-We’re all guilty of it – holding on to the things that we no longer want or need in our home, whether it be broken trinkets, old clothes or worn out kitchen appliances.
+We’re all guilty of it – holding onto things that we no longer want or need in our home, whether it be broken trinkets, old clothes or worn out kitchen appliances.
 However, your stuff doesn’t need to rule your life!
-Check out our top ten ways to get your home back in order and your space will soon be a haven of organisation!
+Check out our top ten ways to get your home back in order and your space will soon be a haven of organisation.

 Home Sweet Home

 Find a place for every item to help avoid things piling up on counters or tables.
 If it’s something you frequently use – we’re talking cups, plates, saucepans and the like – just make sure its easily accessible.
 With the exception of trinkets and decorative pieces that you like out on display, everything else should have its own little living space.

 One In, One Out

 This phrase gets thrown around quite a lot when it comes to getting organised, but it does work!
 If you buy something new, throwing out an older duplicate will help to beat clutter and keep your valuable storage space as clear as possible.
 And let’s be honest – you probably don’t need to keep hold of five wooden spoons and seven spatulas.

 We’re looking for simple but effective solutions here.
 Tidy up cluttered shelves with baskets and trays that complement the room while hiding all of your bits and bobs inside.
 Other ideas include removing CD’s and DVD’s from their old cases and storing them in a disk binder, or keeping large lidded boxes under the bed to tuck away your winter clothes or clean bedding.

 Rid yourself of desk calendars and take a little bit of time to go through your computer or phone calendar instead, adding in important dates such as birthdays, anniversaries and special events.
 You can even set yourself reminders for the week before to ensure that you’re always ahead of the card-writing and present-buying game!